grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

-The two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are static global arrays.
-They are filled in the `classInit` method.
-The architecture code will typically call the `init` method (which calls `classInit`) on a given DSP, to allocate class related arrays and the DSP itself.
-If several DSPs are going to be allocated, calling `classInit` only once then the `instanceInit` method on each allocated DSP is the way to go.
+The `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are static global arrays initialized in the `classInit` method.
+The architecture code usually calls the `init` method which in turn calls `classInit` to initialize both the class-level data and the DSP instance itself.

 In the `-mem` mode, the generated C++ code is now: